As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 Here comes the fun part – introducing your business to customers!

 Look into newspapers and local magazines, trade shows, and public events where you can bring your brand and your work to the people.
-Any outlet that makes sense for your business is one you should seek out.
+Any outlet that makes sense for your small business is one you should seek out.

 Give your prospective customers an intimate view of your work and your business.

-As a new, up-and-coming business owner, social media is an inexpensive and easy outlet for all of the beautiful work you’ve created.
+As a new, up-and-coming small business owner, social media is an inexpensive and easy outlet for all of the beautiful work you’ve created.
 As we previously explained,

 Social media gives you the ability to easily keep customers up-to-date on new products, store policies or sales.
 It also enables you to build a social rapport with current customers, while building low-pressure relationships with future buyers.